Outback Book Contents

 These unique books feature more than 800 fascinating photographs taken on nearly 60 Australian outback cattle stations over more than 30 years.
 You will not find anything else quite like these books anywhere, because nothing similar has ever been published.

 What makes these books different?
-These books contain more photographs taken on more cattle stations, spread over a wider area.
+These coffee table style books contain more photographs taken on more cattle stations, spread over a wider area.
 I took all the photographs (from helicopters, horseback, bullcatchers and on foot) and I wrote every single caption.
 This is very unusual, and it means that as well as including accurate details, the captions include interesting information and personal stories that relate directly to each image.

 Dimension & style details: